-The aim of this chapter it to understand the outside stimuli (e.g. caries, dental materials) and
+The aim of this chapter it to understand the outside stimuli (e.g. caries, dental materials) and how the dentinopulpal complex reacts to these insults.

 Since caries is the most prevalent cause of major insult to the tooth structure, it will be the major concern of this paragraph.